-Avast is transparent about the fact that it also owns the popular VPN HMA (formerly HideMyAss!), but I discovered that Avast also owns two smaller providers: VPNSecure and ZenVPN.
+Avast is transparent about the fact that it also owns HMA (formerly HideMyAss!), but I discovered that Avast also owns two smaller providers: AVG Secure VPN and ZenVPN.

 When I ran a search with the email associated with Avast’s website domain, I also found websites for former VPN products Dream VPN and GoldenVPN, which seem to no longer exist.
 This makes me wonder if Avast might be interested in creating or purchasing more VPN services in the future.

 Overall, Avast owns these four VPNs:

 Innovative Connecting (also known as ALL Connected Co.) is a young Singapore-based tech company that specializes in mobile app development.

 Its official website contains very little information about the company, but the company’s LinkedIn page says that its product development team is actually based in China!